shadowxiehao/ForgetNot/README.md

   - ![Image 4](./demo/ForgetNot_demo_image4.jpg)
   - ![Image 5](./demo/ForgetNot_demo_image5.jpg)

+## 💼 Contributions

+I contributed to some of the design aspects and handled a significant portion of the backend development.
+For details on other members' contributions and roles, please refer to the [README.pdf](./README.pdf) in the root directory.

 Dive into the world of efficient planning with **ForgetNot**.
 Thank you for exploring our platform!